 How involved did you get in the selections of the songs for the soundtrack?

-What was your experience like of working with Brandon Lee?
+experience like of working with Brandon Lee?

 Brandon was an incredible find for the film.
 He came out of left field when we were casting the movie.
 There were all sorts of people being considered, then someone said ''Did you know Bruce Lee's son is an actor?''
 I didn't know that at the time.
 I hadn't seen any of his movies.
 I chased them up and was very impressed.
 When I met him I just thought he was a really incredible person, and an amazingly charismatic guy.
 I was a huge Bruce Lee fan from way back, and the idea of working with his son was so exciting.
 Brandon was involved with every aspect of the making of the movie.
 We hooked up at a very early point in the process and became close friends.
 He contributed script ideas and we would watch endless amounts of Hong Kong action movies together, because the action scenes in the movie were inspired by them.
 Particularly by John Woo's work.
 Brandon introduced me to a whole lot of stuff that I wasn't aware of from that world of filmmaking.
 It was a great creative marriage, more so than any other actor-director relationship I have had.
 I felt he was a storyteller along with myself, collaborating on this movie.